Sesame English

 Sesame English is an American television/video series developed as a collaboration between Sesame Workshop and Berlitz International.
-Launched in 1999, with Taiwan and China as the debut markets, the series differs from the typical international versions of Sesame Street in that it was devised as a supplement to ESL (English as a Second Language) instruction. previously, the original Sesame Street was aired in some countries as an English learning television series despite co-productions already existing.
+Launched in development in October 1, 1999, with Taiwan and China as the debut markets, the series differs from the typical international versions of Sesame Street in that it was devised as a supplement to ESL (English as a Second Language) instruction.
+Previously, the original Sesame Street was aired in some countries as an English learning television series despite co-productions already existing.
 The target age group is children from 4 to 7 years old.

 Format

 The project included 78 15-minute episodes for TV, along with instructional materials for print, audio, video, and CD-ROMs (although only 52 episodes were made).
 Dr. Lewis Bernstein, producer and key developer of the series, explained that "The aim is to introduce English phrases and vocabulary in an entertaining way, using conversational language along with repetition, rhythm and rhyme, cool music styles, and lots of humor—much the way we do on Sesame Street."
-Each quarter-hour episode combined new framing footage with Sesame Street inserts and clips.
+Each quarter-hour episode combined new framing footage with Sesame Street inserts and clips from seasons 1 to 32.

 The series stars a new Muppet character, Tingo, a multilingual "international tiger-like monster".
 Though all of the new footage was filmed in New York studios, 30 to 50 percent of Tingo's dialogue is dubbed into the native language of the target country.
 Tingo addresses viewers directly in the region specific language, but all other dialogue is in English.
 Tingo's explanations thus provide a bridge for native speakers to adjust to English.

 In 2003, Sesame Workshop announced a new variation, using the same footage, Sesame Español.
 Intended for viewing at Berlitz Language Centers, the variation used the same approach, only with Spanish as Tingo's secondary language, and with the aim now being instruction in Spanish for English-only speakers.